 So, while in-store marketing personalisation isn’t strictly possible, we can get very close.
 Let’s explore how you can run localised in-store marketing campaigns.

-While the personalisation of packaging down to a personal level may feel out of reach, localisation is highly achievable.
+So, retailers are already starting to localise materials, but it remains a challenge.
 Understanding the demographics and buying segments in local areas around certain stores is data most retailers already have.
 The next step is to act upon it.

 Let’s suppose you own a chain of restaurants in France.
 You might find that, while your seaside location in Brittany has a car park and large outdoor dining area, your eatery in central Paris is barely big enough for eight tables – let alone promotional posters and banners advertising children can now eat for free.

 While both these locations need to be on brand, they will attract different types of customers who want different dining experiences.
 Your eatery in Paris will likely be an intimate setting for couples and probably be highly popular as a cafe.
 Meanwhile, your seaside location in Brittany will attract families with children for lunch and dinner.